Anandk008/CA-Assign-6/README.md

 - Gather elements from all processes into process 0 and output to file

+## before starting create txt files of name inputfile && outputfile and run the no_generator.c code to generate the numbers to be sorted
+> commands for executing no_generator.c file
+g++ no_generator.c -o a

+./a

  > Commands Used
  - For Compilation
  - mpicc -g -Wall -o sort hyperquicksort.c -lm

  - For Execution
- - mpiexec -n num_procs ./sort inputfile outputfile
+ - mpiexec -n num_procs ./sort inputfile outputfile by this command the time which is required to run is also displayed